 - JDG 201, 325, 400. - Six credits from AH 347, 351; COMM 340; ENGL 222, 223, 224, 304; HIST 211, 318; JDG 210, 310, 320, 330, 333, 335, 340, 345, 350; JPS 101; KIN 273; LXS 201; MGMT 315; MUS 315; PHIL 340; PSCI 130; PSYC 305, 312, 327, 328; SOC 323, 325, 340; THEO 225, 305, 306, 310, 321, 324, 326.
-Justice and Peace Studies Available to any major, the Justice and Peace Studies minor provides an interdisciplinary academic focus on issues of social justice, with a special emphasis on peace, non-violence, and conflict resolution.
-In the Ambrose tradition of concern for dignity of all persons, social justice, and respect for diversity, a variety of academic and co-curricular opportunities exist for students to enrich their education by exploring issues of justice and peace.
-The minor is sponsored by the Philosophy department.
-Entry Procedures for an Interdisciplinary Minor in Justice and Peace Studies: Approval and planning a course of study with the program director is required.
-Requirements for Interdisciplinary Minor in Justice and Peace: A minimum of 15-17 semester credits, including: - Core Requirements (6-8 hours): JPS 101, 102\, 201. \Students can use JPS 105 (Mediation) to fulfill part of the 201 (Practicum) requirement.
-Mediation training is not required, but the Practicum course is a requirement. - Affiliated Courses (9 hours): Beyond the core requirements, students must take three additional courses.
-Select three courses from the following: CRJU 316; ENGL 223, 243; HIST 213, 317, 318, 344; JDG 201, 210, 340; PHIL 210, 310, 311, 343; PSCI 120, 130, 230, 313, 320; PSYC 325, 327, 328; SOC 120, 235, 340, 365; THEO 304, 310, 311, 316, 319, 321.
 Leadership The Interdisciplinary Minor in Leadership seeks to enhance the skills, vision, and moral code of students drawn to leadership.
 The minor will challenge students to critically analyze and build on their ability to act as knowledgeable, ethical, and caring leaders for the diverse world in which we live including business, political civic and community service and engagement.
 The mission of the minor is fulfilled by the achievement of three goals.
 First, students are introduced to basic theories, skills, and practices of leadership.
 Second, students examine how leadership theories and practices are applied to the public and nonprofit sectors to enhance their effectiveness as citizens in society.
 Third, students explore the relationship between leadership and the private sector with an emphasis on leadership in management situations.
-Entry procedure for an Interdisciplinary Minor in Leadership: Approval and planning a course of study v Leadership: Approval and planning a course of study with an advisor and the program director in Political Science.
-Requirements for an Interdisciplinary Minor in Leadership: 18 total credits from the following: - PSCI 104. - PSCI 310 or 365. - Select 3-9 credits from the following electives: JDG 201; PHIL 207, 210, 305; THEO 110; SOC 325, 340, 375; PSCI 370; PSYC 323.
-Select 3-9 credits from the following electives: COMM 203, 327, 328, 306; ENGL 315; KIN 190; MGMT 210, 325, 332, 336, or 338.
+Entry procedure for an Interdisciplinary Minor in Leadership: Approval and planning a course of study with an advisor and the program director in Political Science.
+Requirements for an Interdisciplinary Minor in Leadership: 18 total credits from the following: PSCI 104.

+- I DCI 104. - PSCI 310 or 365. - Select 3-9 credits from the following electives: JDG 201; PHIL 207, 210, 305; THEO 110; SOC 325, 340, 375; PSCI 370; PSYC 323. - Select 3-9 credits from the following electives: COMM 203, 327, 328, 306; ENGL 315; KIN 190; MGMT 210, 325, 332, 336, or 338.
 Pre-Law Studies The Interdisciplinary Minor in Pre-Law is for students interested in studying law.
 It has a threefold mission.
 First, it seeks to encourage sustained reflection upon the relationship between law and human nature.
 Second, it seeks to give students a practical introduction to the basic elements of the American Legal system, as well as other legal systems and the history of legal thought and practice.
 Third, it seeks to provide students with the background and skills necessary for success in law school and in the field of law.
 Special attention will be given to logical and critical thinking, persuasive argument, and cogent speaking and writing.
 Entry procedure for an Interdisciplinary Minor in Pre-Law Studies: Approval and planning a course of study with an advisor and the program director in Political Science is required.
 Requirements for Interdisciplinary Minor in Pre-Law Studies: Students may not count more than twelve hours of Political Science toward the minor.
 Nine hours must be from approved General Education courses.
 18 semester credits from the following: